abbas-rz/abbas-rz/README.md

 ---

-Hey, I'm Abbas — a high schooler building cool things at the intersection of logic and creativity.
+Hey, I'm Abbas; A high schooler building cool things at the intersection of logic and creativity.
 I make software, write music, shoot edits, and think in systems.
 I’m also 16.
 This profile is my playground.

 ---